LeskoIam/k-means_python_module_dev/README.md

-# Simple 2D k-means Python 2.7 module implemented in pure C
+# Simple 2D K-means Python module implemented in pure C
+## Intro
+### What this is
-This is an example on how to create and build an extension module for Python in pure C. Example is not the most trivial one so
-I hope it explains a little bit more then then just how to pass a single variable and print it out from C.
+It's an example on how to create and build extension module for Python 2.7 in pure C. It demonstrates how to parse input and transform it to C data types then reversing the process for returning back to Python.
+Example is not the most trivial one so I hope it explains a little bit more then just how to pass a single variable and print it out from C.

-From Python it receives two lists and an integer ```.call_k_means([lat1, lat2, ...], [lon1, lon2, ...], K)``` and it returns
-list of dictionaries ```[{"center": (lat, lon), "num_points": N}]```.
-It demonstrates how to parse input and transform it to C data types then reversing the process for returning back to Python.
+### What this is NOT
+This is not meant to be a tutorial and is not written as such.

 ## Backstory
 For fun and games I'm gathering geolocation data for taxis in one of Europe's capital cities.
 In a year or so I am already